-What you need to make puffed quinoa
+What you need to make popped quinoa

 It only takes 2 things to make puffed quinoa, both are easy to find and there is a good chance both are in your house right now.
 Let me list and explain.